Field Theory Equivalences as Spans of $L_\infty$-algebras: (Non-Abelian) T-duality of the principal chiral model

 The deformation retract can then be constructed in two steps, following the physical intuition: in a first step, we integrate out $\Lambda$ and in a second step, we gauge trivialise the remaining connection form.
 We can then use formula~\eqref{eq:combination_deformation_retracts} to combine both.

 The result is the special deformation retract

 One straightforwardly checks that we have~\eqref{eq:deformation_retract_2}, and the side conditions~\eqref{eq:HT_side_conditions} are satisfied as well.

-It remains to reconstruct the higher products to show that we indeed reproduce the higher products of $\frL^{(1)}$.
+It remains to show that the homotopy transfer indeed reproduces the higher products of $\frL^{(1)}$.
 Considering formulas~\eqref{eq:transfer_formulas}, we note the following.
 The embedding $\sfE_1=\sfe$ of $\frL^{(1)}$ into $\frL^{(c)}$ will map a field $\phi\in \frL^{(1)}_1$ to field components $\phi$ and $\Lambda$ in $\frL^{(c)}_1$.
 The only interactions between these are the interactions between $\phi$-components, which are given by the cyclified and polarized versions of

 Note that the $\omega^+$-component has no constant part, as the derivative of the functions that we are considering (i.e.~bounded at infinity) either vanishes or is non-constant.
 So applying $\sfh$ to the result will only produce a field component $\Lambda$ in $\frL^{(c)}_1$.
 In summary, the only arguments ever entering the higher products in the homotopy transfer will be the $\phi$- and $\Lambda$-components of $\frL^{(c)}_1$.
 The only non-trivial higher products with these arguments, however, are the ones with all arguments being $\phi$-components.
 The latter exclusively arise from the direct embedding via $\sfE_1=\sfe$.
 The final projector $\sfp$ is only non-trivial on the component fields $\phi^+$ and $\Lambda^+$, and therefore the homotopy transfer is just a pullback of the higher product defined by